tejkweku/vuejs-leafletjs-geojson-map-editor/README.md

-# vuejs-leafletjs-map-editor
+# Vuejs Leafletjs GeoJSON Map Editor

 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](LICENSE)
 [![Vue 2.x](https://img.shields.io/badge/vue-2.x-brightgreen.svg?style=flat-square)](https://vuejs.org)

-> GeoJson map editor for Vue using Leafletjs.
+GeoJson map editor for Vue using Leafletjs.

 Supports manual coordinate input and drawing modes.

+Requires MapBox API to use drawing mode.

+Able to determine:
+* Child GeoJSON is partially or fully out of parent GeoJSON
+* Intersection of GeoJSONs

+A suggested usecase for the tool is to edit and create GeoJSON objects.

+You may use this tool for charity or school projects, for commercial use, please contact me.

 ## Demo